jossAzuy/WindTurbine3DHorrorGame/README.md

 # Wind turbine repairman 3D Horror Game

 A video game developed for personal and experimental purposes.
-The idea for the game originated and was developed while the developer was pursuing a degree in Video Game Programming Engineering at UNIAT, as a personal, non-academic project.
+The idea for the game originated and was developed while the developers were pursuing their degree in Video Game Programming Engineering at UNIAT, as a personal, non-academic project.

 ## Description
 A short, atmospheric psychological horror game that explores the experience of working as a wind turbine repairman.
 Throughout the night, you must complete various tasks to keep the turbines running.